-Chillagoe, a once booming mining town, today has a population of about 227 people.
-It is 140 km west of Cairns.
+Chillagoe, a once booming mining town is 140 km west of Cairns.

 In 1874 the Walsh River area, north-west of Chillagoe, was prospected by James Mulligan, but without making any significant mineral discovery.
 Nine years later Mulligan was commissioned by John Moffat, the Herberton mining entrepreneur, on another investigation, and found showings of copper minerals.
 The timing was good, as world copper prices were high, and in 1887 Moffat sent in another prospecting party.
 A pastoral entrepreneur, William Atherton, anticipating westwards mining ventures, took up a pastoral station for the supply of meat, choosing a site on the Chillagoe Creek.
 Moffat secured numerous mineral-area leases.